Install on a Kubernetes Cluster¶

 If you don’t already have a cluster running, you’ll want to create one.
 There are plenty of guides online for how to do this.
 We recommend following the excellent documentation provided by zero-to-jupyterhub-k8s.

-At this point you should have a Kubernetes cluster with Helm installed and configured.
-You are now ready to install Dask-Gateway on your cluster.
+At this point you should have a Kubernetes cluster.
+You are now ready to install the Dask-Gateway Helm chart on your cluster.

 Configuration¶